-In Article 2, we shared the key assets and opportunities that give the big brand category giants the path to win.
+In ‘Goliath & David – competing with the little guy’, we shared the key assets and opportunities that give the big brand category giants the path to win.
 In this piece, I want to go deeper to explore the more tangible ways we can leverage the insights those pesky insurgents provide us and use them to identify renovation opportunities for established brands.

 Product and packaging development teams know that the innovation funnel starts with a treasure trove of rich opportunities to pull from and bundle together into prototypes for testing with consumers.
 We start winning when we find those delighters that set our offer apart in market, although that seems increasingly hard to find across concept, product and package these days.

 Every once in a while, a new technology, an old problem, and a big idea turn into an innovation.

 Taking two very unrelated categories that were explored in the Goliath & David work, Pet Food and Vitamins, it is clear that insurgents are winning on similar attributes like being innovative, made with modern technologies and techniques, being natural, simply made, ethically sourced, and delivering an experience.
 These qualities resonated across categories, being present themes in almost all of the nineteen categories we examined

 Knowing why consumers perceive these insurgent brands to be innovative, delivering an experience and outright delighting them, is key to help guide renovation efforts.
 Equally important is understanding why big brands are considered suitable for everyday and convenient, in addition to possessing strong heritage and trust.
 It is critical on how to capitalize on those, since these are qualities insurgents cannot fake.